Extra Acknowledge Modes

 Please note, that to avoid confusion on MDB processing, Individual ACKNOWLEDGE is not supported through MDBs (or the inbound resource adapter). this is because you have to finish the process of your message inside the MDB.

-See the Pre-acknowledge Example which shows how to use pre-acknowledgement mode with JMS.
+See the examples chapter for an example which shows how to use pre-acknowledgement mode with JMS.